3rd Edition of the TUM Blockchain&Cybersecurity Salon

 Topic: Trust Considerations in Decentralized Systems & Scaling Solutions

-- Christof Ferreira Torres (INESC-ID & IST Lisbon): Do You Trust Your Wallet?
-An Analysis on the Privacy Aspects of Web3 Wallets
+- Christof Ferreira Torres (INESC-ID & Instituto Superior Técnico, University of Lisbon): Do You Trust Your Wallet?
+An Analysis on the Privacy Aspects of

 Panel Discussions